A week-long festival of events which aims to encourage students to explore the world of engineering

 I always had a very strong curiosity about how the natural and manmade worlds worked and liked taking things apart and putting them back together.
 Combined with my strong aptitude for Maths, Physics and Chemistry in school, engineering seemed a logical subject to study.

-Jean Hobbs, Project Manager for the Ringsend Wastewater Treatment Plant Upgrade project
+Jean Hobbs, Project Manager - Ringsend Wastewater Treatment Plant Upgrade project

 When I was about 9 years old I remember my father pointing out different sewage outfall locations in Dublin Bay at the time, and it struck me how important a role Engineers play in safeguarding our environment.